Ethan Rusbatch: Philippine Basketball Association

+Korisliiga

+On 31 October 2024, Rusbatch signed with Tampereen Pyrintö of the Finnish Korisliiga.
+In 27 games during the 2024–25 season, he averaged 9.6 points, 2.9 rebounds and 1.4 assists per game.

 National team career

 In June 2015, Rusbatch was named in a 22-man Tall Blacks squad to trial and be considered for selection for the Oceania Series against Australia in August.
 He attended a camp in Auckland in early July, but was cut prior to the team's European tour.

 On 18 May 2016, Rusbatch was one of four debutants named in New Zealand's 14-man squad to travel to Asia in June.
 He was later cut from the squad on 17 June prior to the team's European tour, but did join the group as injury cover for Corey Webster in July.
 Webster pulled up lame with a calf strain during New Zealand's tour of Europe, leading to Rusbatch flying to Manila on stand-by ahead of the Olympic qualifying tournament.
 However, Webster recovered in time for the six-nation event.

 On 16 May 2017, Rusbatch was named in an inexperienced New Zealand Select team ahead of their invitational tournament in China in June.
 Two months later, he was invited to a six-day Tall Blacks camp in Auckland, ahead of a final 12-man roster being named to travel to the FIBA Asia Cup in Lebanon, via preparation matches in China.
 After a strong performance at the Asia Cup, Rusbatch was in the running to play for the Tall Blacks in the FIBA World Cup qualifiers in November 2017 and February 2018.

 On 16 March 2018, Rusbatch was named in the Tall Blacks squad for the Commonwealth Games.
 He helped the Tall Blacks win bronze at the Commonwealth Games.
 He re-joined the Tall Blacks for qualifiers in September and November.

 In July 2019, Rusbatch was named in a 22-man Tall Blacks squad vying for a spot in the final World Cup squad.
 He went on to play in the World Cup, and in five games, he averaged 3.6 points per game.

 Rusbatch played for the Tall Blacks during FIBA Asia Cup qualifiers in 2021 and FIBA World Cup Asian qualifiers in 2023.
+He re-joined the Tall Blacks for qualifiers in February 2024.

 Personal

 Rusbatch developed his love of basketball through his uncle, former Ram and NZNBL stalwart Kenny Perkins.
 His cousin is NBA centre Kendrick Perkins, Kenny's son, who won a championship in 2008 with the Boston Celtics.
 Rusbatch's brother, Bede Marsters, played alongside him at the Rams in 2016.
-Rusbatch's father is a Cook Islander; Rusbatch sports tribal tattoos that stem to his Pacific Island roots.
+Rusbatch's father is a Cook Islander; Rusbatch sports tribal tattoos that stem from his Pacific Island roots.